 Including a diet full of antioxidants, vitamins and minerals is crucial for getting clear skin (and keeping it).
 On the other hand, there are a few products you should stay away from.

 Processed sugar is extremely bad for our skin since it increases overall inflammation.
-Eating dairy products takes a toll on the skin as well, due to the high amount of hormones it contains, so try to find dairy-free alternatives as much as you can.
+Eating dairy products can take a toll on the skin as well, due to the high amount of hormones it contains, so try to find dairy-free alternatives as much as you can.

 The process of getting clear skin and finding a routine that works for you is a rocky and long one.
 There are many skincare mistakes we make in our day-to-day lives which affect our skin negatively and cause us to break out or not get the results we want in the time we want.